soedinglab/binning_benchmarking/util/README.md

 # Usage
-	Usage: aligner command | aligner2counts outdir outputname [--minlength N] [--no-coverage] [--single] [--only-mapids] [--qcov X] [--seq-id Y]
+	Usage: aligner command | ./aligner2counts outdir outputname [--minlength N] [--no-coverage] [--single] [--only-mapids] [--qcov X] [--seq-id Y] [--strobealign]
 	Options:
 	<outdir>            Directory where output files will be stored.
 	<outputname>        Base name for the output files (without extensions).

 	--minlength N       Minimum length of contigs to be considered.
 (Default: N=1000) Alignments for contigs shorter than this length will be ignored.

 	--no-coverage       Do not output coverage.
+(Optional)
-(Optional) This flag disables the output of contig coverage.
+						This flag disables the output of contig coverage.

 	--single            Process input as single-end reads.
 (Optional) By default, paired-end reads are expected unless this flag is set.

+	--strobealign       Alignment is generated from stobealign.
+(Optional, default=bowtie2)

-  	--only-mapids       Output only the mapping identifiers.
+	--only-mapids       Output only the mapped pairs of read and contig identifiers.
 (Optional) This flag restricts the output to just the IDs of reads and mapped contigs.

 	--qcov X            Minimum query/read coverage threshold X. (Optional, default=99.0%) Specifies the minimum percentage of query sequence that must be aligned.

 	--seq-id Y          Minimum sequence identity percentage Y. (Optional, default=97.0%) Filters alignments by requiring at least Y% identity.

 	-h, --help          Display this help message and exit.

 # Example
 One go mapping and processing,